Cyber Security & Risk Management Techniques for Small Business Managers

 Small Business Cyber Security Best Practices

 The good thing about adopting this new approach is the things you were already doing still apply.
-The following is standard best practices that should already be in place at your company.
+The following are standard best practices that should already be in place at your company.
 If not, work with your IT department or managed service provider ASAP to get these measures up to date.

 You must have antivirus on every device and every workstation.
 And it goes without saying that every server should have it as well.
 This includes Macs and all handheld devices, where applicable.
 Also, protect your network using firewalls and proper access policies.
 This includes tools that help keep undesired traffic out of your network.